smithi35/Basic-Chrome-Extension/First Attempt/README.txt

-Trying to make a Chrome Extension to read the content of an open web page, and change certain words
+Trying to make a Chrome Extension to read the content of an open web page, and change certain words to more humorous ones.